jfoucher/planck-6502/docs/_posts/2023-03-07-filesystem-for-planck.md

 With only the direct zones, each file can contain 7kb of data.
 With the indirect zone added, this number jumps to 7+64 or 71k, and with the double indirect zone, to over 4 Mb.

+To read a file, then we need to get it's inode.